ThaimanDigital/cse15l-lab-reports/Lab2.md

     assertArrayEquals(input2, new int[]{1,2,3});
 }
   ```
 Even thought the program has a bug, not all inputs result in symptoms.
 For example, symmetrical or black arrays do not result in failures.
+The input
+{0, 0, 0} does not result in an error even thought the program contains a bug.
 ```
 public void testReverseInPlace() {
     int[] input1 = { 3 };